 A Note from the Studio

 The power of art takes many shapes and forms.
-It can hold testimony to a collective moment in time.
-It can give life to self and expression.
+It can hold testimony to a collective moment.
+It can give life to self and soul expression.
 It can bring elements together to curate a space.
 All of these are rich and wonderful in their own right.

-For me, it is those things plus more.
-The way I create feels more like a transmission.
-I see it this way because I am in receivership of it, the information arrives fully formed, already complete.
-The act of expressing it is what gives it its final form.
+It is those things and more.
+The way I create feels like a flow.
+I receive it.
+It arrives already formed, already complete.
+The act of expressing it is what gives it its final shape.

 The journey doesn’t stop there.
 Once expressed, the work enters a space where others can receive it.
 It interacts with their internal systems, sparking reflection, awareness, and sometimes momentum.
 Though it may appear idle, it is in fact breathing life into a space.
 It is not static, not fixed.